What’s on the Bottom of Your Emails? And Does it Need a Makeover?

-So if you have a decent email signature you get to multiply your chances of magnetizing marvelous opportunities to yourselves via email by 10,000 times.
+So if you have a decent email signature you get to multiply your chances of magnetizing marvelous opportunities to your art via email by 10,000 times.

 Not bad, right?

-An email signature is that thingy at the bottom of your emails that tells people what you make, sell, write or do, and how to find it.
+An email signature is that thingy at the bottom of your emails that tells people what you make, sell, write or do, and how to find you.

-But its a thingy many creatives forget to add to their emails.
+But it’s a thingy many creatives forget to add to their emails.
 And that’s a shame because those thingies are gold for heart-centered artists.
 Because email signatures are a form of low-pressure, low-cost, meaningful marketing.